estuary/docs/examples/shopping/README.rst

 Next Steps
 ~~~~~~~~~~

-Now that our users Collection is working end-to-end, Here's some good topics to check out next:
+Now that our users collection is working end-to-end, Here's some good topics to check out next:

-* Learn the basics of CSV ingestion by building the :ref:`Products Collection <products-csv-ingestion>`
+* Learn the basics of CSV ingestion by building the :ref:`Products collection <products-csv-ingestion>`
-* Explore reduction annotations by building the :ref:`Shopping Cart Collection <shopping-carts>`
+* Explore reduction annotations by building the :ref:`Shopping Cart collection <shopping-carts>`

 .. toctree::
     :hidden: